neillturner/kitchen-verifier-serverspec/README.md

 ## Tips

 If you get errors like 'Bundler installed as root, can't be found' then you will need to set the paths.
-Its hard to get thedefault paths correct when ruby maybe installed in a different user.
+Its hard to get the default paths correct when ruby maybe installed in a different user.
 ```
 bundler_path: '/usr/local/bin'
 rspec_path: '/usr/local/bin'